 The Research Project subject requires the students to undertake an original supervised project and provides the student with valuable research skills.

-If you require further information about this Honours program please contact:
+For further information about this Honours program please contact:

 Ms Sam Parkin